Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Framework Design

 \subsubsection{Reflection Module}

 The reflection module is a critical component of each dialogue evolution round, activated both at the beginning and at the end of each round.
-Its primary objective is to refine language strategies by leveraging historical interaction data.
-The module operates in two distinct phases:
+Its primary objective is to refine language strategies by leveraging historical interaction data stored in $M_p$.
+Conceptually, this process can be expressed as